Feedback

 Car Tyres Explained

-Which are the right tyres to suit you, your budget, your vehicle, your expectations and your safety?
+Which are the right tyres to suit you, your budget, your vehicle, your expectations and most importantly your safety?

-While there isn't a definitive answer to the question above - understanding what all the numbers, letters, symbols and tread varieties mean will greatly assist you in make an informed choice for your new tyres.
+While there isn't a definitive answer to the above questions - understanding what all the numbers, letters, symbols and tread varieties mean will greatly assist you in making an informed choice for your new tyres.

 The first thing to remember when you have new tyres fitted - regardless of the make or style - is that they will undoubtedly make the car 'feel' different even if they're exactly the same type of tyre fitted again!
 It takes a few miles to settle in to new tyres and to understand the subtle differences in handling and cornering that new tyres provide.